nimbly/Syndicate/README.md

 );
 ```

-#### A note on the LoopConsumerInterface
+#### A note on the SubscriberInterface
-`LoopConsumerInterface` integrations (`PubSub\Mqtt` and `PubSub\Redis`) behave a little differently than the other integrations in that the libraries that back them already have their own looping solution for consuming messages.
+`SubscriberInterface` integrations (`PubSub\Mqtt` and `PubSub\Redis`) behave a little differently than the other integrations in that the libraries that back them already have their own looping solution for consuming messages.

 These integrations do not support `ack`ing or `nack`ing of messages due to the nature of pubsub. `deadletter`ing from handlers is possible by adding the `Nimbly\Syndicate\Middleware\DeadletterMessage` middleware and returning `Response::deadletter` from your handlers.
 Any other return value from your handlers will be completely ignored by these integrations.